Late gains reverse most of an early slide on stock market - WTMJ

 AP Business Writers

-A late-afternoon burst of buying sent stocks higher on Wall Street Tuesday, reversing most of a sell-off led by technology companies.
+A late-afternoon burst of buying on Wall Street helped reverse most of a stock market sell-off Tuesday, nudging the S&P 500 to its first gain after a five-day losing streak.

-Facebook, Disney, Netflix and other communications stocks helped drive the market’s comeback from a sell-off in the big tech companies that had pushed the market significantly higher the past year: Apple, Amazon, Microsoft and Tesla.

-Since the pandemic began, investors consistently pushed the prices of these companies’ stocks to stratospheric heights, betting that quarantined consumers would do most of their shopping online and spend money on devices and services for entertainment.
+Since the pandemic began, investors consistently pushed the prices of Big Tech stocks to stratospheric heights, betting that quarantined consumers would do most of their shopping online and spend more on devices and services for entertainment.

 The bet mostly paid off, as big tech companies reported big profits last year.
 But the pandemic may be reaching its end stages, with millions of vaccines being administered each week in the U.S. and across the globe now.
 It may cause consumers to return to their pre-pandemic habits.

-By late afternoon, however, those tech stocks had erased most if not all of their losses from earlier in the day.
-Apple rose 0.1%, Microsoft fell 0.3%, Amazon gained 0.3% and Tesla was down just 0.7% after having been down 13.4% earlier.
-The electric car maker is the second-most heavily weighted stock in the consumer discretionary sector after Amazon.
+By late afternoon, the tech sell-off nearly reversed itself.
+Apple slipped 0.1%, Microsoft fell 0.5%, and Amazon gained 0.4%.
+As traders turned to buying Tesla, rather than selling the stock, that also helped limit the S&P 500’s losses.
+The electric car maker is the second-most heavily weighted stock in the index’s consumer discretionary sector after Amazon.

 Investors remain increasingly focused on a big tick up in bond yields and how it affects stock valuations.
 The yield on the 10-year Treasury note rose to 1.36%, continuing its quick climb up over the last few weeks.